How to Fix a Leaky Faucet: Step-by-Step DIY Repair Guide

 Leaking Around the Base:

 c.
-Inspect the O-ring or gasket around the base.
-If it's damaged or worn, replace it.
+Replace the O-ring or gasket at the base.

 Leaking From the Handle: